uofa-cmput404/uofa-cmput404.github.io/content/labsignments/pelican.md

 #### For Ubuntu on Windows (WSL):

-Get your Ubuntu VM's IP address using the `ip addr show dev eth0` command in Ubuntu.
+Get your Ubuntu VM's IP address using the `ip addr show dev eth0` command on Ubuntu.
 It will be something similar to `172.19.46.249`.
-Use `make devserver-global` in Ubuntu.
+Use `make devserver-global` on Ubuntu.
 Then you can point your browser at `http://yourubuntuvmsipaddress:8000`, for example `http://172.19.46.249:8000`.

-### Prepare your Pelican Site for Github Pages
+### Prepare your Pelican Site for GitHub Pages

-Update *publishconf.py* and set `SITEURL` to your github given url.
+Update *publishconf.py* and set `SITEURL` to your GitHub given URL.
 ```bash
 SITEURL = 'https://uofa-cmput404.github.io/${repository-name}'

 ```

-You need to disable Github's built-in static site generator, Jekyll.
+You need to disable GitHub's built-in static site generator, Jekyll.
 Jekyll is a static site generator like Pelican, except that it's written in Ruby.
 However, sometimes it can conflict with Pelican.
 In order to disable it, you need to have Pelican produce a file called `.nojekyll`.
 You can do that by creating a page with Pelican in the `content/pages` folder (create it if it doesn't exist).
 You could call it something like `content/pages/nojekyll.md`.